stevenpeterson1099/CSCI3000Project/Final/README.txt

 Javascript
+function visible() 1 and 2 is to make the password visible when the user enter in password.
 $(function(){ its used for running the entire javascript let body=$('body'), body is used for the body of the HTML it is easier than typing $('body') stage = $('#stage'), stage is used for the stages